Will AI Replace Dispatchers? 82% of Route Planning Already Automated

 The Tasks AI Already Does Better Than Humans

 Processing and logging service requests follows closely at 75% automation [Fact].
 Modern dispatch software automatically categorizes incoming requests, assigns priority levels, and creates work orders without a human touching the keyboard.
 If you have worked in dispatch recently, you have probably noticed your software doing more of the routine paperwork for you.
+Voice-to-text systems now transcribe driver calls in real time and surface key data into structured fields, which used to require manual entry by a dispatcher between calls.

 Real-time status monitoring sits at 48% automation [Estimate].
 GPS tracking and IoT sensors feed data directly into dashboards, but interpreting what that data means in context -- a truck running late because of construction versus a truck running late because it broke down -- still requires human judgment more often than not.
+The interpretation layer is where current AI tools fail most visibly.
+A truck stopped on the shoulder for 14 minutes could be a roadside coffee break, a mechanical failure, or a serious medical emergency.
+The dashboard cannot tell you which.

 Where Humans Remain Irreplaceable